-The recordation tax is another name for recording fee; however, the cost can be fixed or be based on a percentage of the sales price, mortgage amount or both.
+The recordation tax is another name for the recording fee; however, the cost can be fixed or be based on a percentage of the sales price, mortgage amount, or both.

 After all the papers are signed, the settlement company will “record” all the deed and mortgage paperwork at the city or county recorder’s office.
 The recorder’s office is the place that tells any interested party who owns the property in the county and if anyone has a lien against the property.

-The charge by the attorney, settlement company or title insurance company to handle the ownership transfer.
-The settlement company is usually responsible for recording the deed transfer, payment of any recording taxes and other documents registered with the recorders' office.
+The charge by the attorney, settlement company, or title insurance company to handle the ownership transfer.
+The settlement company is usually responsible for recording the deed transfer, the payment of any recording taxes, and other documents registered with the recorders' office.